tpageforfunzies/fatbooty/readme.md

 ##### Production

-Production (http://hackcity.software) is deployed on every new merge into master.
+Production (http://hackcity.software) is deployed on every new merge into master.<br>
+When this happens, a slack message is sent to the projects channel to notify everyone of a new release.

 ##### Local/Development